Greenhouse gas emissions by China: Mitigation

 A 2011 Lawrence Berkeley National Laboratory report predicted that Chinese CO_{2} emissions will peak around 2030.
-This because in many areas such as infrastructure, housing, commercial building, appliances per household, fertilizers, and cement production a maximum intensity will be reached and replacement will take the place of new demand.
+This is because in many areas, such as infrastructure, housing, commercial building, appliances per household, fertilizers, and cement production, a maximum intensity will be reached and replacement will take the place of new demand.
 The 2030 emissions peak also became China's pledge at the Paris COP21 summit.
-Carbon emission intensity may decrease as policies become strengthened and more effectively implemented, including by more effective financial incentives, and as less carbon intensive energy supplies are deployed.
-In a "baseline" computer model CO_{2} emissions were predicted to peak in 2033; in an "Accelerated Improvement Scenario" they were predicted to peak in 2027.
-China also established 10 binding environmental targets in its Thirteenth Five-Year Plan (2016-2020).
+Carbon emission intensity may decrease as policies become strengthened and more effectively implemented, including by more effective financial incentives, and as less carbon-intensive energy supplies are deployed.
+In a "baseline" computer model CO_{2} emissions were predicted to peak in 2033; in an "Accelerated Improvement Scenario", they were predicted to peak in 2027.
+China also established 10 binding environmental targets in its Thirteenth Five-Year Plan (2016–2020).
 These include an aim to reduce carbon intensity by 18% by 2020, as well as a binding target for renewable energy at 15% of total energy, raised from under 12% in the Twelfth Five-Year Plan.
 According to BloombergNEF the levelized cost of electricity from new large-scale solar power has been below existing coal-fired power stations since 2021.

 Policy

-The climate change mitigation policy in China is an important environmental protection strategy since the 2010s after rapid domestic developments.
-Having emitted the second-largest amount of greenhouse gas and having the most people, China published a series of policies and laws to mitigate environmental impacts, such as reduce atmospheric pollution, transition from fossil fuels to renewable energy, and achieve carbon neutrality.

-In the past 20 years, China has published 4 legislative laws and 5 executive plans as outlines regarding the climate change issues.
-Government departments and local governments also developed their own special plans and implementation methods based on the national outline.
-In 2015 China joined the Paris Agreement to globally constrain the temperature rise and greenhouse gas emission.